-ational coordination/cooperation among all stakeholders (article 10 of the Protocol)[Nigeria: Q 40 too restrictive:
+National coordination/cooperation among all stakeholders (article 10 of the Protocol)

+[Philippines, Canada: Q 40: should be more general and not just police and judicial structures.
+Q 41: add to section Q 37, adding after the training part of Q 37.
+Groups both.]

+[Thailand: Q 37 and 40 are different.
+Q 40 refers to structures.
+Not merge.]

+[Canada: Q.41.4 should be merged with Q 37.]

+[Nigeria: Q 40 too restrictive: change ‘law enforcement agencies’, instead of ‘police’ units.]

 Has your country established specialized police units and judicial structures to deal with trafficking in persons?